ReechoOrg/ML-Regression-Classification-Reecho/README.md

 # ML-Regression-Classification-Reecho
-This repository, maintained by ReechoOrg, contains solution note
+This repository, maintained by ReechoOrg, contains solution notebooks for Course 1 of Machine Learning Specialization taught on Coursera.
+This repository has two notebooks, one for week 2 graded lab and one for week 3 graded lab.
+Feel free to refer if you need help with graded evaluations.